Who is going to pay the taxes? IRA Legacy Planning

 If you have high income and low-income children, consider leaving your pre-tax account to the low-income children and your Roth and brokerage accounts to high income children.

-Pre-Tax Accounts and Legacy Taxation
+Pre-Tax Accounts and IRA Legacy Planning

 In addition, Required Minimum Distributions force this money out.
 Initially, there are only small minimums, but over time, these distributions can force you up into the very highest tax brackets if you have large pre-tax accounts.